firstdraft/rspec-html_messages/README.md

 ### Passing Test

 For a passing test, you'll see:
-- ✓ Green checkmark and background
+- Green checkmark and background.
-- Test description and file location
+- Test description and file location.
-- No failure message or diff
+- No failure message or diff.

 ### Failing Test with Diff

 For a failing test with diffable values:
-- ✗ Red X and background
+- Red X and background.
-- Test description and file location
+- Test description and file location.
-- Side-by-side comparison showing differences
+- Side-by-side comparison showing differences.
-- Failure message (with RSpec's diff stripped by default)
+- Failure message (with RSpec's diff stripped by default).

 ### Error Display

 For tests that encounter errors (exceptions) before assertions:
-- Exception class name highlighted in red
+- Exception class name highlighted in red.
-- Stack trace with configurable depth
+- Stack trace with configurable depth.
-- Gem frames filtered by default (configurable)
+- Gem frames filtered by default (configurable).

 ## Working with rspec-enriched_json

 This gem is designed to work with [`rspec-enriched_json`](https://github.com/firstdraft/rspec-enriched_json), which provides structured data about test failures including:

-- Expected and actual values as structured data (not just strings)
+- Expected and actual values as structured data (not just strings).
-- Matcher information
+- Matcher information.
-- Diffable status
+- Diffable status.
-- Original failure messages
+- Original failure messages.

 To use both gems together: